Flu, or influenza, spreads easily and can make people very sick, especially children.

 • Flu vaccine is the best protection against the flu.
 It’s recommended every year for everyone six months and older.

-• Get the flu vaccine for you and your children every year, It helps make flu sickness milder or prevents it all together
+• Consider getting the flu vaccine for you and your children every year, It helps make flu sickness milder or prevents it all together

 • Getting the vaccine early in the fall means you and your children will be protected when flu season starts.

-• Ask people close to your children, like babysitters and relatives, to get the vaccine, too.
+• Ask people close to your children, like babysitters and relatives, to consider getting the vaccine, too.

 • The vaccine is especially important for people with certain health conditions, like asthma, diabetes, heart or lung conditions because the flu can make them even sicker

 • Your child will need plenty of rest and lots of fluids.